Jerakin/FakemonCreator/README.md

 2. Then send the `*.fkmn` file to [pokedex5e@gmail.com](mailto:pokedex5e@gmail.com) as an attachment.
 The subject should be "_Pokemon Package_".
 3. Wait for it to be approved¹

+### License
+By submitting a package created with Fakemon Creator you are agreeing to that it is under the MIT License and can be distributed freely under it.

 ____

 ¹ I will have to check the content and make sure if follows Apple and Google's rules for user content (sorry no vulgar language or images),